Aymerixme/25s-MatDataSci-Tohoku-HER/5-proj/project-template.md

 # Update 1

+We have decided to use the dataset QM24, we are able to manage its data and to print in 3D the center of the atoms composing the molecules.

 * Please put a bulleted list of things you have accomplished since the last update
   + Include things that didn't work but you tried
   + Things you are planning on doing